vafmendes/vafmendes/README.md

 ### About me

 - I hold a degree in Computer Science, completed an internship in systems development, and later gained experience as an IT assistant.
 I consider myself a proactive person and always strive to stay updated, whether by working on study projects, taking courses, or participating in groups related to my field on LinkedIn.
-I am currently pursuing another degree in Systems Analysis and Development.

 ##